artefactual/atom-docs/user-manual/import-export/csv-import.rst

    archival description is deleted - existing authority records and other entities (e.g. :term:`access points <access point>`, etc) are not automatically deleted.
-If you have created a new authority record, make sure you remember to manually delete any superceded versions!
+If you have created a new authority record, make sure you remember to manually delete any superseded versions!

 ..
 SEEALSO::